iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Post-Modern Period (c. 1945 – Present).md

+---
+title: Context and Influences
+tags:
+  - literary-periods
+  - literature
+  - movement-study
+  - period-study
+  - questions
+---

-Post-Modernism is not simply a continuation of Modernism; it is a critical, skeptical, and often playful reaction *against* it.
+**[[Post-Modernism]]** is not simply a continuation of Modernism; it is a critical, skeptical, and often playful reaction *against* it.
 While Modernists mourned the loss of meaning and coherence in a fragmented world (as in the despair of *The Waste Land*), Post-Modernists tend to **accept that chaos and fragmentation are the new reality**.
 Instead of mourning the loss of meaning, they often celebrate or play with the very idea of meaninglessness itself.

 The period generally begins after World War II (1945), an event that confirmed for many that history was not a story of inevitable progress but of recurring violence and absurdity.
 The term 'postmodern' was first coined by historian **Arnold Toynbee**.